Virtual Air Traffic Simulation Network: Reception

 Considered the largest online flight simulation network in the world, VATSIM has attracted mainstream media attention.
 Commentators have praised VATSIM for its realism and quality, describing the network as giving flight simulation an interest and depth it would otherwise lack and lauding its friendly atmosphere.

 Coverage, although mostly positive, has focused on what is perceived to be the peculiar nature of a hobby so complex that it can closely approximate work and cost thousands of dollars.
 The experience has been described as more strict, for both air traffic controllers and pilots, than some participants might like.

 Membership and training

-VATSIM has over 110,000 active users as of 2021.
+VATSIM has over 191,316 active members as of Q1 2025.
+Of which 176,385 (92%) hold a Pilot/Observer rating, and 14,907 (8%) hold an ATC, Supervisor or Administrator rating.
 Joining is free, and there are no usage fees associated with connecting to the network.